Managing Health and Safety Behaviour - Doing It Right

 While Winvic’s health and safety record is already outstanding, we understand that industry incidents are more likely to be caused by improper behaviour rather than a lack of knowledge or skills.

-To ensure ongoing excellence, we are committed to continual improvements; we have recently launched a new cultural change programme to further improve behavioural safety at Winvic.
+To ensure ongoing excellence, we are committed to continual improvements; in May 2020 we launched a cultural change programme to further improve behavioural safety at Winvic.

 DOING IT RIGHT

-The ‘Doing it Right’ initiative sees the implementation of a new site induction process, new tools for reporting safety observations and a new set of minimum standards, which aim to reduce the number of incidents by preventing ‘walk by’s’ and to share examples of good practice.
+The ‘Doing It Right’ initiative saw the implementation of a new site induction process, new tools for reporting safety observations and a new set of minimum standards, which aim to reduce the number of incidents by preventing ‘walk by’s’ and to share examples of good practice.